U.S. News Rankings

 Campus Info & Services

 Presbyterian College offers a number of student services including nonremedial tutoring, placement service, and health service.
-Presbyterian College also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Presbyterian College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Presbyterian College, 95 percent have cars on campus.
 Alcohol is permitted for students of legal age at Presbyterian College.

 |Students who have cars on campus||95%|